adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 Vendor should 4 character-long.
 If a shorter vendor id is given, it is automatically padded with spaces.
 A longer vendor id causes an error.

-`<panose number>` is ten (decimal) numbers separated by white space.
-For `<Unicode range list>` is a whitespace-separated list of Unicode bit numbers from the OpenType specification for the ulUnicodeRange1-4 in the OS/2 table.
+`<panose number>` is ten (decimal) numbers separated by spaces.
-`<code page list>` is a whitespace-separated list of Windows code page numbers from the OpenType specification for the ulCodePageRange1-2 in the OS/2 table.
+`<Unicode range list>` is a space-separated list of Unicode bit numbers from the OpenType specification for the ulUnicodeRange1-4 in the OS/2 table. `<code page list>` is a space-separated list of Windows code page numbers from the OpenType specification for the ulCodePageRange1-2 in the OS/2 table.

 `LowerOpSize` and `UpperOpSize` set the usLowerOpticalPointSize and usUpperOpticalPointSize fields.
 If these are set, then the OS/2 version must be